belgoros/expense_tracker/README.md

 # RSpec with Sinatra app

-This an exlapl app built following the [Effective Testing with RSpec 3](https://pragprog.com/titles/rspec3/) book.
+This an example app built when following the [Effective Testing with RSpec 3](https://pragprog.com/titles/rspec3/) book.

 ## Run